Great-Sun-Group/credex-core/docs/deployments.md

 4. Run `terraform apply` to create the necessary AWS resources.

 Note: The default AWS region is set to af-south-1 (Cape Town) in the Terraform configuration.
 If you need to deploy to a different region, you'll need to modify the `aws_region` variable in the `terraform/main.tf` file.

+### Maintenance

+- Regularly update the Neo4j versions in the `user_data` scripts.
+- Monitor the EC2 instances for performance and adjust instance types if necessary.
+- Implement regular backups of the Neo4j data for both LedgerSpace and SearchSpace instances.

 ## Monitoring and Logging